asteroid-lang/asteroid/README.md

 ```
 True
 ```
+meaning that the symbolic reduction and the value based computation computed exactly the same thing, namely the value `5`.

 As mentioned above, Asteroid has a very flexible view of the interpretation of expression terms which allows the programmer to attach new interpretations to constructor symbols on the fly.
 Consider the following program which attaches a new interpretation to the `+` operator symbol, performs a computation, and then removes that interpretation restoring the original interpretation,
 ```
 load "standard".  -- load the standard operator interpretations